Pods adpressed pubescent with a short curved beak; green when young, ripening to dark brown/black when ripe

 Compatible with most tussocky tropical grasses.
 Because of its twining growth habit, it may not be appropriate as a ground cover in plantation crops.
 Its most likely use is in short term pasture and green manure situations where compatibility is not critical.

-Although there is the potential for spread through pod dehiscence and high seed yields, spread is usually restricted under grazing because of its high palatability .
+Although there is the potential for spread through pod dehiscence and high seed yields, spread is usually restricted under grazing because of its high palatability.
 Further, it tends to grow over pods, burying them in foliage if not grazed, thus reducing dehiscence.
 It can be spread by seed in dung under favourable conditions of warmth and moisture, but not readily.
+V. luteola has hollow seeds which can float on the water, thus aiding dissemination.

 17% protein has been recorded at flowering.
 P levels in the dry matter have been measured at 0.15% in low P soils and up to 0.34% at luxury P levels.